openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/interop_guidelines.md

 @Component
 struct Index {
    // ...
-   testCJ() // Calling Cangjie interface from ArkTS main thread
+   testCJ() // Calling Cangjie interface in ArkTS main thread
    // ...
 }
 ```

-## Cangjie-ArkTS Interoperability Logic Must Execute on System Threads Bound to ArkTS Runtime
+## Cangjie-ArkTS interoperation logic must execute on system threads bound to ArkTS runtime

 **【Rule】** When Cangjie calls ArkTS, all operations involving ArkTS data access or interface calls must execute on system threads bound to the ArkTS runtime.
 Otherwise, JSThreadMisMatch exceptions will be triggered.

 Cangjie threads are user-mode threads, and the runtime schedules Cangjie threads to execute on system threads, so Cangjie programs are not bound to specific system threads by default.
-However, Cangjie-ArkTS interoperability logic must execute on system threads bound to the ArkTS runtime.
-Therefore, developers must pay attention to the thread where interoperability occurs.
-If it's not an ArkTS thread, developers should use interfaces provided by the interoperability library to switch to ArkTS threads for execution.
-Developers can use the following interfaces to ensure correct execution of interoperability logic:
+However, Cangjie-ArkTS interoperation logic must execute on system threads bound to the ArkTS runtime.
+Therefore, developers must pay attention to the thread where interoperation occurs during development.
+If not on an ArkTS thread, developers need to use interfaces provided by the interoperation library to switch to ArkTS threads for execution.
+Developers can use the following interfaces to ensure correct execution of interoperation logic:

-- Use JSContext.isInBindThread() to determine whether the current thread can execute interoperability interfaces;
+- Use JSContext.isInBindThread() to determine whether the current thread can execute interoperation interfaces;
-- If thread switching is needed, use:
+- If thread switching is required, use:
     - JSContext.postJSTask { ... } to create tasks executing on ArkTS threads;
-    - If ArkTS is deployed on the main thread, developers can use spawn(Main) syntax to schedule the thread containing interoperability logic to execute on the main thread.
+    - If ArkTS is deployed on the main thread, developers can use spawn(Main) syntax to schedule interoperation logic threads to execute on the main thread.

 **Incorrect Example:**